VOTrainer

 4. Create Demo Samples

 Record performances using sample scripts found at voices.com, compiling them into a "demo reel" that serves as your professional business card.
+Our post on how to build a voiceover demo reel that books work covers the full process.
 For a polished product, consider professional demo production.

 5. Join Freelance Platforms